Software Development Flow

 Audit log

-An audit event is created for each API request done by the Software Development Flow.
+The Software Development Flow generates an audit event for each API request.
 On your GitLab Self-Managed instance, you can view these events on the instance audit events page.

 Risks

-The Software Development Flow is a beta feature and is subject to the GitLab Testing Agreement.
-This tool uses an AI agent that can perform actions using your GitLab account.
-AI tools based on large language models can be unpredictable; review potential risks before use.
+The Software Development Flow uses an AI agent that can perform actions using your GitLab account.
+AI tools based on large language models can be unpredictable.
+Review potential risks before use.

 The Software Development Flow in VS Code, JetBrains IDEs, and Visual Studio runs workflows on your local workstation.
 Consider all documented risks before enabling this product.
 Key risks include:

-3. Do not provide the Software Development Flow with additional credentials or secrets (for example, in messages or goals), as these may be unintentionally used or exposed in code or API calls.
+• Do not provide the Software Development Flow with additional credentials or secrets (for example, in messages or goals), because these may be used unintentionally or exposed in code or API calls.